Here is a comprehensive list, including Eton past papers.

 COMMON APPLICATION FORM 2019

-There are often stories of disappointment from people allocated schools that they find to be inappropriate.
+There are often stories of disappointment from people allocated inappopriate schools.
 Or even unacceptable for their child.
-Although there are various reasons that this may happen it often boils down to the fact that parents do not:
+There are various reasons that this may happen.
+Although, it’s often because parents did not:

 - Grasp the admission criteria for their chosen schools.